-And we have a lot of experience with the industry.
-Our writers and editors have worked with some of the biggest brands in the health and wellness space, including Greatist, Prevention, Self, Elemental, National Geographic, Health, Runner’s World, and more.
-All our writers are versed in product testing, too.
-Many have worked with or are regular contributors to The Wirecutter, NerdWallet, Reviewed, and more.
+You can think of The Nessie’s writers and editors as your well-informed wellness hype squad.
+Our crew has worked with some of the biggest brands in the product testing and health and wellness space, including Greatist, Prevention, Self, The Wirecutter, National Geographic, Health, Runner’s World, and more.

-In addition to our writers’ and editors’ experience, every piece of content on The Nessie is reviewed and fact-checked by at least two relevant experts from our panel of expert reviewers.
+In addition to our writers’ and editors’ experience, every piece of content on The Nessie is reviewed and fact-checked by at least two people from our panel of expert reviewers.

 What does this mean for you?
 We’ve put in the work, and we’re able to give you recommendations you can trust.

 Meet the whole team below.